Skip to main content

 Frame

-A distinct area of the app canvas in which you add components.
+A layout container that enables you to divide the app canvas into distinct sections in which you add components.
 Frames provide you with flexible layout options for arranging your app's user interface.
 You can add frames to pages or use them globally.

 Fully qualified domain name (FQDN)